Preventable and treatable mortality statistics

 Mortality rates in the EU were higher for males than for females for treatable diseases/conditions

-In all EU Member States, mortality rates among people aged less than 75 years for treatable diseases/conditions in 2018 were higher for males than for females — see Figure 3.
-The smallest gender gaps (compared with the mortality rate for treatable diseases/conditions for both sexes combined) were observed for the Netherlands, Belgium, France (2016 data), Italy, Ireland, Sweden and Denmark.
-The largest gender gaps in relative terms were reported for Lithuania, Latvia and Romania.
+In all EU Member States, except for the Netherlands, mortality rates among people aged less than 75 years for treatable diseases/conditions in 2019 were higher for males than for females — see Figure 3.
+The smallest gender gaps (compared with the mortality rate for treatable diseases/conditions for both sexes combined) were observed for the Netherlands, France (2017), Belgium, Italy, Sweden, Ireland, and Denmark.
+The largest gender gaps, in relative terms, were reported for Lithuania, Latvia and Romania.
+The Netherlands was the only Member State to report higher treatable mortality rates for women (63.3 per 100 000 inhabitants) than men (59.3 per 100 000 inhabitants).

-For males, Italy, France (2016 data) and the Netherlands reported the lowest rates for treatable diseases/conditions in 2018, while Latvia, Romania and Lithuania reported the highest rates.
-For females, the highest rate was reported by Romania and the lowest rate by Spain.
+For males, the Netherlands and Sweden reported the lowest rates for treatable diseases/conditions in 2019, while Romania, Lithuania and Latvia reported the highest rates.
+For females, the lowest rate were reported by Spain and Sweden, and the highest rates by Romania and Bulgaria.

-In all of the Member States, preventable mortality rates were higher for males than for females in 2018 — see Figure 4.
-In 24 of the Member States, the rate for males was at least double the rate for females and in 12 of these the rate for males was at least three times as high as the rate for females.
-The smallest relative gender gaps (compared with the preventable mortality rate for both sexes combined) were observed for the Netherlands, Sweden, Denmark and Ireland.
-The largest relative gender gaps were reported for the three Baltic Member States, as well as for Hungary and Romania.
+In all of the Member States, preventable mortality rates were higher for males than for females in 2019; the relative gender gap between rates reported for males and females was also bigger for preventable diseases/conditions than treatable diseases/conditions — see Figure 4.
+In 23 of the Member States, the rate for males was at least double the rate for females and in 10 of these the rate for males was at least three times as high as the rate for females.
+The smallest relative gender gaps (compared with the preventable mortality rate for both sexes combined) were observed for the Netherlands, Sweden, Ireland and Denmark.
+The largest relative gender gaps were reported for the three Baltic Member States, as well as for Portugal and Greece.

-Sweden, Italy and the Netherlands reported the lowest preventable mortality rates for males in 2018, while Latvia, Lithuania and Hungary reported the highest rates.
-For females, the lowest rates were reported by Cyprus, Spain and Malta and the highest rates by Hungary, Romania, Latvia and Lithuania.
+Sweden, Malta, and Italy reported the lowest preventable mortality rates for males in 2019, while Latvia, Lithuania and Hungary reported the highest rates.
+For females, the lowest rates were reported by Cyprus, Spain and Italy and the highest rates by Hungary, Romania, Latvia and Lithuania.

 Leading causes of avoidable deaths